artsyl3/Async-Await/README.md

 # Async-Await

-Unit displays a box that it's background changes after each second for seven seconds.
+Unit finds the highest rated TV show and the 2nd highest rated TV show from the provided array.

 ## Preview

-See the final product: https://artsyl3.github.io/Async-Await/
+See the final product: https://artsyl3.github.io/Arrays-and-Objects/

 ## Features

-- A website where a background of a box changes with delay (in millisec).
+- Use reduce() function in order to find the maximum value.

 ## Technologies